TUITION, FEES, PAYMENTS, AND REFUND POLICY

 Unfortunately, we cannot offer make-up classes if a student is absent for personal reasons.

 If there is inclement weather predicted and driving conditions will be dangerous, we may choose to cancel a class for safety reasons.
 The decision will be made with our best judgement based on weather conditions at 1pm the day of the class in question.
 Notification will be sent out via email.
-If this happens, a make-up class will be scheduled for after the recital (May/early June of 2020).
+In the event that class has to be cancelled due to inclement weather or some other unforseen circumstance, we have a system of "Contingency Days".
+These days get added to the schedule ONLY IF WE CANCEL A CLASS.
+See the IMPORTANT DATES page for a list of Contigency Days.

 Casting is an absolutely unavoidable part of theatre education.
 Whether it’s the distribution of solos in a group number, or the casting of parts in a full-length play, it takes parts of all sizes and natures to tell a story.
 It is the philosophy of the studio that being part of an ensemble is the best thing about being an actor.
 Everyone working together to lift each other up is what theatre is all about.
 It is not the size of the role that matters, but how special that role will be because of the person playing it, who will be working with the total support of their peers.